 JOB SUMMARY

-Under general supervision, the incumbent is responsible for performing a wide variety of professional administrative duties in support of the activities and services of the Executive Department which includes tasks such as creating and maintaining filing systems; receiving telephone calls and scheduling appointments; preparing correspondence; logging, compiling and reporting data; and acts as the purchasing and finance clerk for the department.
+Under general supervision of the Executive Coordinator/Special Programs Supervisor, the incumbent is responsible for performing a wide variety of professional administrative duties in support of the activities and services of the Executive Department, which include tasks such as creating and maintaining filing systems; receiving telephone calls and scheduling appointments; preparing correspondence; logging, compiling, and reporting data; and acting as the purchasing/finance and payroll clerk for the Department.
 This position is typically the first point-of-contact in the Mayor and City Administrator’s office.
 Employees must be able to work in a high stress environment and manage multiple priorities.
 Incumbents should have the ability to diffuse situations while remaining calm and courteous at all times.
-Attention to detail is equally important.
+Accuracy and close attention to detail are required..

 Defining Class Characteristics:

-.

-JOB Duties

-Clerical
+Positions in the Administrative Assistant classification perform a wide variety of confidential, difficult, and highly complex duties with a relatively high level of independence.
+The work requires the interpretation and application of policies, procedures, and regulations and involves frequent contact with the public, as well as performing various administrative and research support functions.
+This class is distinguished from other administrative classifications by the confidential nature of information encountered, the level of responsibility assumed, and the complexity of duties assigned.
+Employees at this level are required to be fully trained in all procedures related to the assigned area(s) of responsibility and are required to maintain a high level of confidentiality.

+Essential Functions

-Provides responsible and highly complex administrative and clerical support.
+Provides responsible and highly complex administrative and clerical support to the Executive for Executive Department functions.

-Prepare various forms of correspondence, including proclamations, letters, memos, electronic messages (e-mails); respond to general correspondence of a routine nature; proofread correspondence materials and make corrections for grammar, spelling, punctuation, and general content.
+Prepares various forms of correspondence, including proclamations, letters, memos, emails, and reports; responds to general correspondence of a routine nature; proofreads correspondence materials and makes corrections for grammar, spelling, punctuation, and general content.

+Notarizes documents as required.

 Retrieves, opens, sorts, and distributes incoming, interoffice, and outgoing mail.

-Prepares correspondence, reports, and other documents.

-Creates and maintains divisional multi-functional filing system.
+Creates and maintains various manual and digital filing systems.

-Composes correspondence in response to citizen or Council requests for information.

-Responds to requests for information and complaints over the phone and from visitors to the office by mail, fax or phone; refers requests as appropriate.

-Maintains calendar, schedules meetings and appointments for Executive Management; schedules meetings and appointments for the Mayor in absence of the Mayor’s secretary.
+Maintains calendars, coordinates and schedules meetings, and appointments at the request of staff and the public; schedules meetings and appointments for the Mayor and City Administrator, as directed.

+Makes travel and accommodation arrangements for the Mayor and City Administrator, and for other Department staff as directed.